 Our loyal customers invest great trust in us to deliver thoroughly considered and often innovative solutions to their comfort heating or process heat transfer challenges and opportunities.
 We are fully committed to delivering the best possible return on their investment.

 We are proud to have a loyal and growing customer base amongst OEMs, end-users, specialist contractors, engineers and wholesalers who value our expertise, integrity and accessibility.

 Whether serving customers in the nuclear, food & drink, renewable energy, chemical or construction industries or horticulture, poultry and church sectors, they get to know us.

 Turnbull & Scott is very proud of its loyal team of highly skilled engineers, fabricators, welders and administrative colleagues.

 We have been an avid support of engineering apprenticeships throughout our long history, and in recent years colleagues have engaged also in both undergraduate and postgraduate degree programmes with Heriot-Watt and Strathclyde Universities.

-In January 2021, we were especially delighted to celebrate the 50th work anniversary of a colleague in the IHE division.
+In January 2021, we were especially delighted to celebrate the 50th work anniversary of a colleague in the Industrial Heat Exchangers division.